3 Advanced Model Validation

 (Reactis Tester), and through the visualization of tests as they are executed

-within the model (Reactis Simulator).
+on the model (Reactis Simulator).
 One such usage scenario of Tester and

 missing cases, and bad array indexes can be discovered.
 Note that this type of